Glossary - Wi-Fi at RWTH Aachen

 The eduroam Configuration Assistant Tool (CAT) was developed to help organizations provide their users with simplified access to eduroam.

-This tool can be used to create customized installation profiles for various common computer and smartphone platforms and make them available for download.
+It can be used to create customized installation profiles for various common computer and smartphone platforms and make them available for download.

 This aims to simplify the connection process and improve security for end users.